 Build the Budget from the Bottom-Up

 For applications to state or federal funding agencies, always build the budget from the bottom-up, not top-down.
-When developing a program budget for a grant proposal, many grant writers look at the maximum allowable grant request and then start building their budget, working backwards from the maximum amount until they reach zero.
+When developing a program budget for a grant proposal, many grant writers look at the maximum allowable grant request and then start building their budget, working backward from the maximum amount until they reach zero.

 When this approach is used, there is a tendency to add unnecessary expenses to the grant request just make certain that the maximum amount of funding is requested.
 For smaller requests, this is not usually a major issue.
 As long as the expenses are allowable and appropriate, this is generally acceptable for smaller requests.
 But for larger grant requests, budgets should be built from the bottom-up.